 Here's what it's like to be a woman who writes about sex online.

-1. Some Men Send Me Photos Of Their Penises For "Advice"
+1 Some Men Send Me Photos Of Their Penises For "Advice"

 I'm not a doctor.
 My knowledge of the penis is based on first-hand experience with penises that were, obviously, not my own and the oodles of research I've done over the years.
 While I might know a little bit more about the penis than someone who hasn't been writing about sex for years, I'm still not a penis expert.
 Despite these obvious facts, men have

 some decent and honest human beings left in the world, I know that 99 percent of the dick pics looking for "advice" are just an excuse to send me a photo of their penis.
 Why?
 I'll never understand.
 It's never once crossed my mind to randomly send a stranger a photo of my vagina.
 2 Some Men Really Love To Share Their Opinion Of Me With Me

 how "kinky" I am and how that excites them.
 There's nothing wrong with kink, but writing about sex with an open mind doesn't automatically make someone kinky.
 I can assure you I have no Red Room of Pain somewhere in the world.
 And while I do have sex on the brain quite often — comes with the territory — I'm not some sort of fiend.
 I've actually turned down sex several times in my life and — wait for it — I'm not always ~in the mood~.
 Shocker, I know.
 3 Some Men Ask Me To Help Them Get Their Female Partners To Do Things

 communication and consent being paramount in any sexual relationship.
 Yet, despite these factors, some men have actually messaged me to ask if I can help them "convince" their female partner to do things that their partner has been vocal about not wanting to do.
 I mean, do they really think I'm going to help persuade their partner to have anal sex or give them a blow job?
 Seriously?

 anything they clearly don't want to do, sexual or otherwise.
 Also, you'd be surprised how many men feel they're not getting enough blow jobs.
 Cry me a river.
 4 Some Strangers Think It's OK To Share Their Fantasies About Me With Me

 Because telling me their impression of me, which is always wrong FYI, isn't enough, men have shared their fantasies about me with me.
 Oh, they're so bad!
 It's humiliating — and creepy — to think that a complete stranger is thinking of you in that way.
 It's even more creepy that they think it's OK to tell you about it, as if in writing about sex I'm just some receptacle.
 I'm a huge advocate for people

 called a slut in bed, I may even toss around the word slut with my friends quite a bit, but that's me taking slut back and using it on my terms.
 Also, if you want to insult me, or think you're insulting me, get a bit more creative than calling me a slut.
 I mean, come on.
 6 Dating Is...
 Interesting

 Tinder from time to time, depending on where I am in the world, just to check things out and because I'm kind of a voyeur, but that's it.
 Although I don't have the sites I write for listed on Tinder, I do my have profession: sex and relationships writer, which, as any fellow sex writer will tell you, is like opening the flood gates.
 But since, "What do you do?" is always one of the very first questions we ask when we first meet someone, I just put it out there right away.
 This, again, often leads to assumptions.